Tucchhaa/3d-canvas/README.md

 ### Bugs:

 1. We need more advanced ZSort.
 Some times polygons are drawed in the wrong order.
-2. If camera placed on same Y coordinate with another object and the camera is turned 180deg from the object the screen is filled with polygons

 ### Functionality:

 1. Translation of object relative to its rotation
-2. Lights
-3. Shadow projections
-4. Need to add more complex 3D-objects
-5. Need to design scenes (City design, room interior design)

 ### Refactoring:

-1. refactor rotation method
-2. we should recognize if vertex is on the screen before projecting it (+optimization)
+1. we should recognize if vertex is on the screen before projecting it (+optimization)

 ### Bonus functionality: